If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 E3 Warp Room

 An early warp room almost identical to the one seen in early trailers of the game and at the E3 2001 showfloor demo is still present on the disc, although most of its features have been removed.
-This old remnant contains numerous differences to the warp room used in the retail product.
+This old remnant showcases numerous differences from the warp room used in the retail product.

 For starters, it is far more primitive in design and only contains 5 warp pads.
 The collision is mostly removed, rendering the hub difficult to navigate.
 The warp pads themselves feature holograms depicting the respective level overlaid onto the pad itself, a feature which wasn't carried over to the final version.
 They also don't warp you anywhere, and attempting to walk onto the pads causes you to fall through the floor, as the pads also lack collision.